-We usually cooked our own meals or walked down to Club Mahindra Mashobra for a scrumptious meal.
+We usually cooked our meals or walked down to Club Mahindra Mashobra for a delicious meal.
 Their in-house multi-cuisine restaurant serves delicious yet comforting food.
-The chef here was so hospitable that he not just cooked customised meals for our son, but even got most of his meals delivered at our homestay, especially cooked as per my guidelines!
+The chef here was so hospitable that he not just cooked customized meals for our son, but even got most of his meals delivered at our homestay, especially cooked as per my guidelines!

 Some Special Tips

 Near the Kufri highway you might find some people offering yak rides, please avoid that and spare those animals.
-Weather of this hill station is not conducive to yaks, especially during summers.
+The weather of this hill station is not conducive to yaks, especially during summers.
 Those yaks looked sick, unable to even walk properly in that heat of April.
-I urge you to not encourage this business and let these animals thrive in their own natural habitats.
+I urge you not to encourage this business and let these animals thrive in their own natural Himalayan habitats.

 Mashobra is ideally a place for a lazy, relaxing getaway where you can spend your time reading books while enjoying the view.
 However, there is much more to it.
 To more active travelers, it offers some easy to moderate level treks, adventure sports like quad-biking, and rafting at Tattapani.